Deportation

 On April 29th, 2021, the US Supreme Court issued a highly significant decision to people in removal proceedings.
 In this article, we will break down the decision and explain the implications for people facing deportation.
 As a preliminary matter, many people facing removal proceedings from the United States have the option to pursue relief from…

-Read More6 Ways To Stop Deportation
+Read MoreHow To Stop Deportation or Removal from the U.S.

 6 Ways To Build A Strong Deportation Defense Case The threat of deportation or removal from the United States is growing.
 Stricter enforcement by Immigration and Customs Enforcement (ICE) to seek out undocumented residents and expanded authority in states like Texas have caused many to be concerned about their future.
 The uncertain future of DACA,…